-- 1. eligibility determination & documentation for both barrier and financial eligibility - 2. on-going assessment of academic progress, vocational interest, aptitudes and abilities - 3. identification of existing and potential barriers to employment - 4. assisting participants in developing vocational and career goals - 5. verification of goal setting and progress on goal achievement - 6. identification of deficiencies in leadership and citizenship - 7. identification of deficiencies in family and community support systems - 8. development of an Individual Service Strategy which will address any and all of the above program elements - 9. youth payroll records - 10. youth supportive services records - 11. financial records for the program including detailed invoices with supporting documents from sub-grantees, if any
+- 1. eligibility determination & documentation for both barrier and financial eligibility - 2. on-going assessment of academic progress, vocational interest, aptitudes, and abilities - 3. identification of existing and potential barriers to employment - 4. assisting participants in developing vocational and career goals - 5. verification of goal setting and progress on goal achievement - 6. identification of deficiencies in leadership and citizenship - 7. identification of deficiencies in family and community support systems - 8. development of an Individual Service Strategy which will address all the above program elements. - 9. youth payroll records - 10. youth supportive services records - 11. financial records for the program including detailed invoices with supporting documents from sub-grantees if any.